Mobile commerce: History

 Mobile-commerce-related services spread rapidly in the early 2000s.
 Norway launched mobile parking payments.
 Austria offered train ticketing via mobile devices.
 Japan offered mobile purchases of airline tickets.

 In April 2002, building on the work of the Global Mobile Commerce Forum (GMCF), the European Telecommunications Standards Institute (ETSI) appointed Joachim Hoffmann of Motorola to develop official standards for mobile commerce.
 In appointing Mr Hoffman, ETSI quoted industry analysts as predicting "that m-commerce is poised for such an exponential growth over the next few years that could reach US$200 billion by 2004".

 As of 2008, UCL Computer Science and Peter J. Bentley demonstrated the potential for medical applications on mobile devices.

-PDAs and cellular phones have become so popular that multiple businesses are beginning to use mobile commerce as a more efficient way to communicate with their customers.

 In order to exploit the potential mobile commerce market, mobile phone manufacturers such as Nokia, Ericsson, Motorola, and Qualcomm are working with carriers such as AT&T Wireless and Sprint to develop WAP-enabled smartphones.
 Smartphones offer fax, e-mail, and phone capabilities.

 "Profitability for device vendors and carriers hinges on high-end mobile devices and the accompanying killer applications," said Burchett.
 Perennial early adopters, such as the youth market, which are the least price sensitive, as well as more open to premium mobile content and applications, must also be a key target for device vendors.

 Since the launch of the iPhone in 2007, mobile commerce has moved away from SMS systems and into actual applications.
 SMS has significant security vulnerabilities and congestion problems, even though it is widely available and accessible.
 In addition, improvements in the capabilities of modern mobile devices make it prudent to place more of the resource burden on the mobile device.

 Unlike online banking using bank websites, mobile banking allows a smaller number of operations based on short messages or applications installed on mobile devices.
 At present, it is estimated that by 2022, the number of customers adopting mobile banking will increase to 2 billion, and banks are investing more and more in improving mobile applications to improve security and customer satisfaction.